idxbroker/wordpress-plugin/README.md

 ### 3.2.9 ###
 * Fix: Omnibar "Remove Price Validation" option now correctly removes min/step attributes on price fields instead of adding them
 * Fix: Corrected the lead edit link.
+* Fix: Handle for 401 response more thoroughly.

 ### 3.2.8 ###
 * Fix : Handle for 412 response for the accountType request